ait-energy/matsim-model-vienna/README.md

 The open access model

-1. is more coarsely calibrated (+/-4% difference to the actual modal split).
+1. is more coarsely calibrated.
 2. tends to underestimate trip durations and distances by around 30% due to teleporting instead of actual route calculation all modes but car.